 IFB churches are almost always pastored by one man.
 Rarely do IFB churches have more than one senior pastor.
 Things like a plurality of elders or a church board are often preached against and considered unbiblical.
 Most IFB preachers I knew, including myself, bought into the Lee Roberson philosophy, Everything rises and falls on leadership.
 This meant that the success and failure of the church depended on me, the preacher.

 Sadly, the focus on one man leads to all kinds of problems.
 In most IFB churches, the preacher has near absolute power and control over the church.
 Unless he preaches heresy, steals money, screws a deacon’s wife, or gets caught at the local strip club, his power will likely not be challenged.

-The longer a preacher is at a church the more power he accumulates.
-Often, when a church member tries to challenge the preacher’s control, they’ll be run out of the church.
-Obedience to the Man of God is expected.
+The longer a preacher is at a church, the more power he accumulates.
+Often, when church members try to challenge the preacher’s control, they’ll be run out of the church.
+Obedience to the Man of God is expected, dare I say, demanded.

 Three Bible verses are used to prop up the preacher’s authoritarian rule.
 After all, if it is in the Bible, it must be obeyed:

 - Saying, Touch not mine anointed, and do my prophets no harm.
 (Psalm 105:15)

 - Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you (Hebrews 13:17)

 - Rebuke not an elder . . .
 (1 Timothy 5:1a)